Xilinx/inference-server/docs/zendnn.rst

    4. Copy the downloaded package within the repository.
 This package will be used for further setup.

+      .. note:: The package will be needed by the Docker build process so it must be in a location that is not excluded in the ``.dockerignore`` file such as the root of the repository.

 2. Build the docker with TensorFlow/PyTorch+ZenDNN

    To build docker image with TensorFlow/PyTorch+ZenDNN, use the command below: